 While higher values are beneficial to keeping your focus, lower volumes will increase your vision as you reach higher speeds.
 Professional players seem to be divided on this one since some prefer maxing it out at 1.00, while others prefer lower volumes.

 If you’d like to go with the best of both worlds, 0.457 works wonders.
 We recommend testing out the extremes as well, however, so definitely give a shot to stiffness levels of 1.00 and around 0.20 to test what works best for you.

 The best swivel speed in Rocket League is 5.20.
 Swivel speed adjusts the quickness of your camera animation when you use the camera stick.

 Using higher volumes will allow your camera to make swift turns, but it can also cause you to miss important information throughout the field.

-Professional Rocket League players prefer keeping this setting either at lower volumes like two or higher values like six-seven.
-While their average of 5.26 also works great as a balance, you can give a shot to both settings to determine your personal preference.
+Professional Rocket League players prefer keeping this setting either at lower volumes, like two, or higher ones, like six or seven.
+While their average of 5.26 also works great as a balance, you can give a shot (haha) to both settings to determine your personal preference.

 The best transition speed in Rocket League is 1.20.
 Transition speed controls how fast you can switch between the ball camera and your point of view.
 While a quicker transition may sound ideal, an instant shift can be distracting at times as well.